j2labs/brubeck/docs/INDEX.md

 __Brubeck__ is a flexible Python web framework that aims to make the process of building scalable web services easy.

-Build for scale at the same time you're prototyping your idea.

-# Learn More

 The [documentation](readme.html) goes into much more detail about Brubeck's design.

-You will find lots of code samples for designing request handler, authentication, cookies, and rendering templates.
+There, you will find lots of code samples for building request handlers, authentication, rendering templates and more.

 # Example: Hello World